yugandharreddy23/devops-eks-portfolio/knownissues.md

 ---

-## 🟠 Day 1: Cluster Setup & EKS Fargate Initialization
+## 🟠 Cluster Setup & EKS Fargate Initialization

 ### 1. ❌ **`nslookup` or `dig` not found in debug containers**